What is a Sitemap?

 Mobile Sitemaps

-If your website has a mobile version or is designed to be responsive, you may have heard about creating mobile sitemaps.
+If your site has a mobile version or is designed to be responsive, you may have heard about creating mobile sitemaps.

 These are only for featured mobile phones whose browsers are incompatible with desktop browsers.